cityofships/i-love-compute/README.md

 - The user can downloads and install all OpenCL drivers by doing `sudo ./ubuntu-amdgpu install all`, or only a select of them.
 For example the user can only install AMD APP for CPUs from Radeon Crimson (fglrx) and AMD APP for GPUs from Orca (AMDGPU-PRO) by doing `sudo ./ubuntu-amdgpu install stream orca`.
 - The installation is done system-wide (requires `root` permission), and provided software is made available in default environment.

-This script is known to work on Ubuntu 20.04 LTS and Ubuntu 21.10.
-Official Ubuntu Clover packages may be usable with radeonsi as long as `-cl-fast-relaxed-math` is not enabled.
+This script is known to work on Ubuntu 22.04 LTS.

+Note: Official Ubuntu Clover packages may be usable with radeonsi as long as `-cl-fast-relaxed-math` is not enabled.
 See [llvm/llvm-project#54947](https://github.com/llvm/llvm-project/issues/54947).
 Official Ubuntu Clover packages may not be usable with r600.
 See [llvm/llvm-project#54942](https://github.com/llvm/llvm-project/issues/54942).

-Ubuntu 22.04 LTS isn't supported.
-The amdgpu library shipped with Orca packages will not be compatible with graphic drivers and will left the computer without working desktop.
-Clover packages installed with this script will probably not work with Ubuntu 22.04 LTS as required dependencies would not be available in repositories.
-It may be possible to install a 20.04 LTS chroot and use this script to install OpenCL drivers in the chroot and run applications in the chroot.
+This script installs older clover packages that are known to work but may not support newer cards.

 ### [`user-clvk`](scripts/user-clvk)